NALHETX

 Needs Statement

-The NALHE Texas Gulf Coast Chapter’s purpose, goals, and metrics to measure for success are the following:
+The NALHE Texas Greater Houston Chapter’s purpose, goals, and metrics to measure for success are the following:

-2. Leadership Incubator: Goal to reach out to MHA and similar program, and create a student membership level for the Gulf Coast region.
+Leadership Incubator: Goal to reach out to MHA and similar program, and create a student membership level for the Greater Houston region.
 Metric would be to host at least one case competition by end of first year.